U.S. flag

 Procedures for emergency certification of payments apply to bulk files and summary certifications only.

-Fiscal Service rejects the SF 1166 if:
+Fiscal Service will reject the SF 1166 for an emergency certification if:

 • The CO is not on file, or the signature does not match the form on file.